-In 1950, a committee of Newark Township citizens decided that a volunteer fire department should be formed to protect the township.
-During the years of 1951 and 1952 equipment was purchased and Fire Stations were built on Deo Drive in North Newark Township and on Heath Road in the southern part of Newark Township.
+In 1950, a committee of Newark Township citizens decided that a volunteer fire department should protect the township.
+During 1951 and 1952, equipment was purchased, and Fire Stations were built on Deo Drive in North Newark Township and on Heath Road in the southern part of Newark Township.

 After Heath was incorporated, a new fire district was created on May 26, 1953, which contained all of Heath Village.
-At that time, the department had one 500 GPM pumper, one 1000 gallon tender, and eighteen volunteer firemen, housed at the station on Heath Road.
+The department had one 500 GPM pumper, one 1000 gallon tender, and eighteen volunteer firemen, housed at the station on Heath Road.
 Robert Oberfield was the chief of the department at this time.

 In 1954, Burrel Swartz was elected chief and served until he moved in 1956.
 Harold Van Winkle was then elected chief.

 In 1955, a new 750 GPM pumper was purchased, and facilities were provided to house the old pumper in the village garage on Jacksontown Road, in the east end of Heath.
 The department at this time consisted of 25 members.